intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 # AutoML Overview

-Nano provides built-in AutoML support through hyperparameter optimization (referred to as  _Nano-HPO_ below).
+Nano provides built-in AutoML support through hyperparameter optimization.

 By simply changing imports, you are able to search the model architecture (e.g. by specifying search spaces in layer/activation/function arguments when defining the model), or the training procedure (e.g. by specifying search spaces in `learning_rate` or `batch_size`).
-Use `model.search` (tensorflow) or `Trainer.search`(pytorch) to launch trials, and `model.search_summary` or `Trainer.search_summary`(pytorch) to review the search results.
+You can simply use `model.search` (tensorflow)/`Trainer.search`(pytorch) to launch trials, and `model.search_summary`(tensorflow)/`Trainer.search_summary`(pytorch) to review the search results.

 Under the hood, the objects (layers, activations, model, etc.) are implicitly turned into searchable objects at creation, which allows search spaces to be specified in their init arguments.
-Nano-HPO collects those search spaces and pass them to the underlying HPO engine (i.e. Optuna) which generates hyperparameter suggestions accordingly.
-The instantiation and execution of the corresponding objects is delayed until the hyperparameter values are available in each trial.
+Nano HPO collects those search spaces and pass them to the underlying HPO engine (i.e. Optuna) which generates hyperparameter suggestions accordingly.
+The instantiation and execution of the corresponding objects are delayed until the hyperparameter values are available in each trial.

 ### Install

-If you have not installed BigDL-Nano yet, follow the [Nano Install Guide](../Overview/nano.md#2-install) to install it according to your system and the framework (i.e. tensorflow or pytorch).
+If you have not installed BigDL-Nano yet, follow the [Nano Install Guide](../Overview/nano.md#install) to install it according to your system and framework (i.e. tensorflow or pytorch).

-Next, install a few extra dependencies required for Nano HPO using below commands.
+Next, install a few dependencies required for Nano HPO using below commands.

 ```bash
 pip install ConfigSpace